 The T4D Clause is essentially a breach of contract allegation.
 The agency will allege that you have not complied with the terms of the contract.
 This puts your company in a tough position because it now has to defend itself and now put together evidence to present on appeal.

-• Courts look at termination for cause decision vs convenience case as an extreme measure;
+• Courts look at termination for default vs convenience case as an extreme measure;

 • Before issuing a T4C, the FAR requires to contracting officer to consider certain things;